Cataract Surgery Cape Town

 cataract operation

-You may notice that your sight has become blurry or misty over a long period of time.
+• Blurry vision: You may notice that your sight has become blurry or misty over a long period of time.

-Certain types of cataract can cause your vision to be worse in direct lighting conditions, such as street lights, direct sunlight and car headlights.
+• Scattering of light: Certain types of cataract can cause your vision to be worse in direct lighting conditions, such as street lights, direct sunlight and car headlights.

-Your colour vision may become washed out or faded.
+• Change of colour vision: Your colour vision may become washed out or faded.

-Surgery is only indicated when you feel your eyesight intereferes with your daily life and your ability to read, work or do the things you enjoy.
+Cataract surgery is only indicated when you feel your eyesight intereferes with your daily life and your ability to read, work or do the things you enjoy.
 You will be carefully examined to decide if cataract surgery is appropriate for you, and to determine if there are any other conditions that are causing a decrease in your vision.

-How is a cataract operation performed?
+How is a Cataract Surgery Performed?

 cataract operation